 Just like us, greying varies significantly in dogs.
-On average though you can expect to see some grey hairs on your dog at around five years old.
+On average, though, you can expect to see some grey hairs on your dog at around five years old.

 How old is my dog?

+However, a more accurate indicator based on life expectancy has replaced this view.
 Since a small dog’s life expectancy is longer than that of a large breed, it means that old age in dogs varies.
 A dog is considered as old once they reach the last 25% of their expected lifespan.

 Share this Image On Your Site